On persistence properties in weighted spaces for solutions of the fractional Korteweg-de Vries equation: Introduction

-We also remark some differences between our unique continuation principles and those presented above deduced by Kenig, Pilod, Ponce, and Vega in \cite{KPVUNI1,KDPVUNI2} (see the comments below \eqref{uniquecontDKPV}).
-Considering that we require information in the whole spatial variable, the statements of Theorem \ref{Theotwotimcondi} and \ref{Theothretimcondi} are in a manner global.
-However, we need a finite number of times to achieve these conclusions.
-Additionally, our results apply to a single solution of \eqref{BDBO}, while those in \cite{KPVUNI1,KDPVUNI2} deal with the difference of two solutions.
-This can be attributed to the fact that our prove relays on some symmetries of the equation.
-Nevertheless, Theorems \ref{Theotwotimcondi}, \ref{Theothretimcondi} and the conclusions in \cite{KPVUNI1,KDPVUNI2} provide two different unique continuation principles for solutions with dispersion $\alpha \in [-1,1)\setminus\{0\}$.
-Note that by the aforementioned references, this same conclusion is also available for the case $1\leq \alpha <2$.
+In contrast to the previous result, notice that our conclusion in Theorems \ref{Theotwotimcondi} and \ref{Theothretimcondi} are in a manner global as we require information on the whole spatial variable, but only a finite number of times.
+Additionally, our results apply to a single solution of \eqref{BDBO}.
+This can be attributed to the fact that our prove relies on some symmetries of the equation.

+\item[(b)] The unique continuation principles obtained for the Burgers-Hilbert equation are more restrictive than those derived for the case $-1<\alpha$.
+This can be justified by the lack of some symmetries for solutions of this equation, including the quantity $I_1(u)$ in \eqref{conservequanti}.